futuregrid/manual/doc/source/mapreduce.rst

 research.
 In particular, MapReduce based programming models and run-time systems such as the open-source Hadoop system have increasingly been adopted by researchers with data-intensive problems, in areas including bio-informatics, data mining and analytics, and text processing.

 FutureGrid provides capabilities that allow users to experiment with MapReduce applications and middleware, including the widely-used Hadoop platform and the iterative map/reduce Twister plaftorm.
 There are different ways you may want to use MapReduce platforms in the testbed.
-This page guides you in selecting from FutureGrid capabilities that are best suited depending on your goals, and links to respective tutorials:
+This page guides you in selecting from FutureGrid capabilities that are best suited depending on your goals, and links to respective tutorials.

 MapReduce on Physical Machines
 -------------------------------